 Gregory Haggerty PE, Chief Executive Officer

-Kevin Roberts PE, Principal of Business Development and Marketing
+Kevin Roberts PE, Principal and Vice President of Business Development and Marketing

 Ken Snyder PE, Vice President and Airport Development Principal Engineer

-Joe Graham PE, Vice President and Infrastructure Rehabilitation and Water/Wastewater Practice Leader
+Joe Graham PE, Vice President and Infrastructure Rehabilitation Practice Leader

-Bob Haneline PE, Drainage & Flood Control Practice Leader
+Bob Haneline PE, LEED AP, Drainage & Flood Control Practice Leader

 Ryan Toner PE, Airport Development Practice Leader

 Jeff McBride PE, Vice President and Land Development Team Lead